Advanced Practical Course - Blockchain technology for public sector innovation (IN2106, IN4212)

 |Position within curricula||See TUMonline|

-After the course, you are able to explain the basic concepts behind the blockchain technology, to compare blockchain systems and to develop applications in a specific system according to user requirements.
+After the course, you are able to explain the basic concepts behind the blockchain technology, to compare blockchain systems and to develop architectures and applications in a specific system according to user requirements.
 You will be taught how to evaluate blockchain prototypes and how to demonstrate your own design.
 Also, you will learn to work effectively in a team to develop a solution design and implement it as a prototype.

 Teaching and learning methods